meta-llama/prompt-ops/README.md

 For more detailed information, check out these resources:

-- [Quick Start Guide](docs/basic/readme.md): Get up and running with prompt-ops in 5 minutes
+- [Quick Start Guide](docs/basic/readme.md): Get up and running with llama-prompt-ops in 5 minutes
 - [Intermediate Configuration Guide](docs/intermediate/readme.md): Learn how to configure datasets, metrics, and optimization strategies
 - [Adapter Selection Guide](docs/adapter_selection_guide.md): Choose the right adapter for your dataset format
 - [Metric Selection Guide](docs/metric_selection_guide.md): Select appropriate evaluation metrics for your use case